o-200/codewars-exporter/README.md

 `docker run -it codewars-exporter /bin/sh`

 #### 4. Use Our functionality
-If you're rubyist you can check bin/* for any configs, but anyway use
+If you're rubyist check bin/* for any configs, if isnt:

-- use info from codewars api - `bin/api <email> <password>`
+- print info from codewars api - `bin/api <email> <password>`
 - parse solutions - `bin/parser <email> <password> <choice methods> <language>`

-### Choice methods
+### Choice methods - must be integer

-1. Save every solution to every file
+1 - Save every solution to every file
-2. Save all solutions to one file
+2 - Save all solutions to one text file

-Anyway all params can be blank and you will need put them later

 # Contribution